skellis46/slipbox/somatics unlimited edit bin.md

 ## edit bin

+Perhaps this patchwork phenomenon is a thing because somatics as an artistic-scholarly field is still fledgling?
+But is it still fledgling?
+When might we be ready enough to shed the _new_ label?
+I worry that we hide behind the _new_ label to rationalise this patchwork phenomenon I have observed and am describing.
+Thinking of ourselves as fledgling is perhaps how we get to say what we want without slowly building foundations of intra-disciplinary dialogue and debate.

 A philosophical razor is a rule of thumb designed to shave off unlikely explanations of phenomena; a time-saving device.
 Hitchens' epistemological razor is designed to reject certain knowledge claims.
 It was created by and named after renowned journalist and atheist Christopher Hitchens:

 > What can be asserted without evidence can also be dismissed without evidence. [@hitchens-2007-god p.258]